Skip to Content

 Board minutes are important because a new or existing board member may want to go back and review why a board made a particular decision (or avoided a decision).
 It helps with clarity, fact-finding, transparency, and an overall record of what was the focus of the board at a particular time.
 You should talk to an attorney in your state to determine how detailed the minutes should be.
 Some organizations deal with sensitive matters and may have guidelines for how it records minutes.
 The best way to save time with board minutes is to use a template that everyone has access to, preferably in the cloud, and is shared right after a meeting.

 Nonprofit boards function best when they send work to smaller groups called committed.
 Your bylaws may spell out your permanent committees.
 For committees to function well, they should have committee charters - mini one-page descriptions of what the committee is charged with doing.
 You don’t want confusion in your division of labor.
-Use my committee charters to create clarity, transparency, and a c
+Use my committee charters to create clarity and transparency.

 If you want to go deeper with one of my self-paced courses, go here.